rsksmart/devportal-1.0/guides/armadillo/merged-mining.md

 ## Block Number

 Block number is the height of the RSK block being merge mined.
-With this information users can detect if a mining pool is merged mining the best block correctly, or if it is delayed, or it is mining on its own fork due to a consensus split.
+With this information, users can detect if a mining pool is merge mining the best block correctly, if it is delayed, or it is mining on its own fork due to a consensus split.

 ![Block Number](/assets/img/guides/armadillo/block-number.png)